metacall/gsoc-2025/README.md

 **Expected outcomes**: All the existing examples must work with the testing center, and this CI must be connected with the deploy, faas and install repos.
 The new examples must be added by using yaml and we must validate them.
 They also must work on Windows, Linux and MacOS.
 All the remaining features which are not implemented must be implemented to fullfill the requirements described.

-**Possible mentors**: Vicente Eduardo Ferrer Garcia, Gil Arasa Verge
+**Possible mentors**: Raj Aryan, Harsh Bardhan Mishra, Vicente Eduardo Ferrer Garcia, Gil Arasa Verge, Ashish Kumar

 **Resources**:
  - MetaCall Examples: https://github.com/metacall/examples